 Survey item Respondent Organization "What adults do you plan to work with today?"
-Student Big Picture Learning "How many new professionals have you connected with?"
-"Indicate the number of connections you have made on LinkedIn (minimum 50 expected)."
+Student Big Picture Learning "Indicate the number of connections you have made on LinkedIn."
 "Do you have a mentor who encourages your goals?"
+"I have a mentor who encourages my goals and dreams."
+"How many Braven Fellows have you stayed in touch with since you completed the Accelerator course."
 Student Braven "Please estimate the number of close relationships you maintain in your everyday life and indicate the type, such as family, work, faith-based."
-Student CrossPurpose "Myinternship provided me with contact information for at least two adults I might reach out to again."
-Student Future Focused Education "How many people are in your professional network?"
+Student CrossPurpose "How much do you agree?
+Participating in the X3 program Provided me with contact information for at least two adults I might reach out to again."
+"When you think of all the people that you worked with during your internship experience, how many could you tell us about?
+Please consider including teachers or staff, internship mentors, internship coworkers, X3 or NeXt Coach, and peer interns."
+Student Future Focused Education "I have more people I can go to help me pursue my education or career goals."
+Student iCouldBe "How many people are in your professional network?"
 "I have professional friendships and connections that will help me meet my career goals."
-Student Streetwise Partners
+Student StreetWise Partners